 Other changes to a Capacity Reservation, such as a different VM size or location, are not permitted.
 The recommended approach is to delete the existing reservation and create a new reservation with the new requirements.

 Capacity Reservation is always created as part of a Capacity Reservation group.
 This is to group several Capacity Reservations together in a single group for a multi-tier application/workload.
-As we add multi-VM deployment support for VMSS in the coming weeks, reservations across zones can also be grouped together.
+As we add multi-VM deployment support for VMSS in the coming weeks, reservations across zones can also be grouped together

 Capacity Reservation Lifecycle